Navigation par consultations

 • Session 5B – Monumental Baghdad: The Complexities of Public Art in the City of Peace

-Chair: Tiffany Floyd (University of North Texas) Nada Shabout (University of North Texas) – New Narratives: Monumental Renovation and Cultural Consumption Tiffany Floyd (University of North Texas) – Legendary Baghdad: Ghani’s City of Monuments Peter Wien (University of Maryland) – Monumental Art, Totalitarian Storytelling, and the Persistence of Narrative Zainab Bahrani (Columbia University) – Ghosts […]
+Chair: Tiffany Floyd (University of North Texas) Nada Shabout (University of North Texas) – New Narratives: Monumental Renovation and Cultural Consumption Tiffany Floyd (University of North Texas) – Legendary Baghdad: Ghani’s City of Monuments Zainab Bahrani (Columbia University) – Ghosts of the Gates of Baghdad: Monuments, Colonialism and Spatial Transformation in Early Twentieth Century Iraq […]

 • Session 6A – Roundtable: The Reordering of the “Middle East Region”

-Chair: Moncef Khaddar (Cyprus International University, Northern Cyprus) Elizabeth Bishop (International University of Iraq – Baghdad) Emad Eldin A. Shahin (Hamad Bin Khalifa University, Qatar) Rabab Abdulhadi (San Francisco State University) Wojciech Forysinski (Eastern Mediterranean University, Northern Cyprus) Nur Köprülü (Near East University, Northern Cyprus) Abdullah Ahmed Rais Alkatheri (Near East University, Northern Cyprus) Session […]
+Chair: M. Moncef Khaddar (Cyprus International University, Northern Cyprus) Elizabeth Bishop (International University of Iraq – Baghdad) Rabab Abdulhadi (San Francisco State University) Wojciech Forysinski (Eastern Mediterranean University, Northern Cyprus) Nur Köprülü (Near East University, Northern Cyprus) Session in honor of Tareq Ismael

 • Session 6B – Histories and Practices of Cultural Exploitation

-Chair : Claire Begbie (Concordia University) Fatima Bahja (University of Texas at Austin) – Instagram Cooking as Affective Practice: Globalizing the Arab Home through Mama’s Voice Pelle Valentin Olsen (University of Bergen) – Idle Days and Nights: Leisure, Entertainment, and Everyday Life in Mandate Iraq Isabelle Freda (New York University / City University of New […]
+Chair : Claire Begbie (Concordia University) Fatima Bahja (University of Texas at Austin) – Instagram Cooking as Affective Practice: Globalizing the Arab Home through Mama’s Voice Pelle Valentin Olsen (University of Bergen) – Idle Days and Nights: Leisure, Entertainment, and Everyday Life in Mandate Iraq Iman Hamam (South-centered Image and Media Association) – The Myth […]

 • ROUNDTABLE: MEMORIAL TO TAREQ AND JACQUELINE ISMAEL